-Check back with your references on a timely basis to make sure that contact information has not changed.
-Even the best reference is of no use if he can’t be contacted.
-Always let your references know when they might be needed.
+Check back with your references on time to ensure that contact information has not changed.
+Even the best reference is useless if he can’t be available.
+Always let your references know when you might need them.

-Being socially active might prove really helpful here and it is the best job references example.
-If you have any sources inside the company you’re applying to, who you think would speak to your capabilities, then you should definitely ask if they’ll be one of your references.
-Even if you’ve not had too much of work history with them, you always have an option to supply a couple of other references and ask your internal contacts to intervene on your behalf if they find you to be a good fit for that job.
+Being socially active might prove helpful here, and it is the best job references example.
+If you have any sources you’re applying to that would speak to your capabilities, you should ask if they’ll be one of your references.
+Even if you’ve not had too much of a work history with them, you always have the option to supply a couple of other references and ask your internal contacts to intervene on your behalf if they find you to be a good fit for that job.

 10. Always Thank the References

 It’s important to be polite and considerate.
-You must thank your good job references each time they are called upon because this is one of the job references examples; these people were ready to help you, and thanking them is just a common courtesy gesture.
-Send an appreciating note letting them know you value their time and effort and update them on the outcome, regardless of whether they were utilized or not, or if you got the job.
+You must thank your good job references each time they are called upon because this is one of the jobs references examples; these people were ready to help you, and thanking them is just a common courtesy gesture.
+Send an appreciating note letting them know you value their time and effort and update them on the outcome, regardless of whether they were helpful or not or if you got the job.

-Maintaining good references is evidence of good communication skills and says that you’re a well respected and likable candidate.
-This is quite challenging to decide whom you should refer to as a professional reference.
+Deciding whom you should refer to as a professional reference is quite challenging.
+Maintaining good references is evidence of good communication skills and says you’re a well-respected and likable candidate.
 Even a boss can use a good recommendation from an employee.
 Your colleagues, clients, and co-workers will also appreciate the offer.

-Here is the list of few people whom you can ask or choose as good and healthy references for your career.
+Here is a list of a few people you can ask or choose as good and healthy references for your career.

-It is important to make a friendly exit from every professional situation because, in every prospective employment scenario, your last supervisor is the first person to contact.
+Making a friendly exit from every professional situation is important because your last supervisor is the first person to contact in every future employment scenario.
 They know your capabilities and your way of managing the roles and responsibilities.
 He has a heavy influence on your professional trials.
-This reference is necessary and can be used in your favor.
+This reference is necessary and can be useful in your favor.

-The peer references must speak about you as a team player, a motivator, and as someone that they enjoy working with on a regular basis.
-He or she can speak of your leadership ability, how you manage when under stress, how you promote work culture, and how you engage with others professionally.
-A co-worker should be able to vouch for your interpersonal skills.
+The peer references must speak about you as a team player, a motivator, and someone they enjoy working with regularly.
+He or she can talk about your leadership ability, how you manage when under stress, promote work culture, and engage with others professionally.
+Thus, a co-worker should be able to vouch for your interpersonal skills.

 3. Personal References

 The person who knows your story, how hard and smart you work, and how far you’ve come.
 This reference is someone who can share stories of trial and tribulation transformed into achievement and success.
-They can attest to my continual progression.
-They might also give insight into who I am outside of work in a positive, favorable way, of course.
+They can also attest to continual progression.
+They might also give insight into who I am outside of work in a positive, favorable way.

-A mentor reference should be very familiar with your personal vision and career goals and should be willing to provide you with a letter of recommendation upon request.
-Mentors guide and counsel you, and understand how you respond to coaching.
+A mentor reference should be very familiar with your vision and career goals and willing to provide you with a letter of recommendation upon request.
+Mentors guide and counsel you and understand how you respond to coaching.
 The mentor’s references help validate your preparedness to take effective action in the roles that you compete for.
-They publicly emphasize your strengths, but privately coach you on your weaknesses.
+They publicly emphasize your strengths but privately coach you on your weaknesses.

 Clients are probably the most reputable voice for feedback.
-The client is primarily concerned with the scope, quality, and timeliness of whatever it is that you do as a professional.
-I really lean on my clients for references because they are the best proof that I can produce satisfactory results on a consistent basis.
+The client is primarily concerned with the scope, quality, and timeliness of whatever you do as a professional.
+I lean on my clients for references because they are the best proof that I can produce satisfactory results consistently.